BerndHessling/ShinyQC/README.md

     ```

     +	Make sure to choose peptides that are well suited for your quality control (e.g. avoid peptides bearing Methionine which can be oxidized and therefore vary in intensity, choose peptides occurring in only one charge state, choose peptides covering a large area of your gradient,…).

     +	Make sure to keep format as .txt and don’t change the file name.

-2.	borders.txt

-    +	The borders.txt file shows all column names of the MaxQuant evidence.txt file as rows.

-    +	If the “Include” column shows “TRUE” this data type can be plotted in the software.

-    +	The three value columns (“High”, “Low” and “Optimal”) are optional values.
-If specified these values will be shown in the plot as vertical line in red (“Low” and “High”) or green (“optimal line”).

-    +	As these values can differ between different instrument types the according instrument needs to be specified in the “Instrument” column.

-    +	Make sure to keep format as .txt and don’t change the file name.